Why is my dehumidifier short cycling

 How do I know if my dehumidifier is the right size?

-The dehumidifier's capacity should be matched to the square footage of the room or space it's intended to serve.
-Refer to the manufacturer's recommendations to ensure you have the right size unit.
+The dehumidifier should be sized based on the square footage of the room or space.
+Check the manufacturer's recommendations to ensure you have the right capacity.

 Connect with certified professionals in your area